 Is Binbox available worldwide?

-No. Binbox is currently available only in the United States and India.
-We will add other countries over time.
+No. Binbox is currently available only in the United States, Canada, India and a few select countries.
+We will be rolling to other countries soon.

 Why do you ask for a telephone number while creating an account?